Efficient Continual Pre-training for Building Domain Specific Large Language Models: Methodology

 \subsection{Financial Corpus Curation}

 In our evaluation of data sources, we consider three dimensions: public availability, licensing, and scale.
 We use two sources of data for the financial corpus: the financial news common crawl and SEC filings.
 Financial News CommonCrawl is curated by filtering out financial news from the public CommonCrawl data.
 We follow the de-duplication procedure of Pythia suite~\citep{pythia} to remove duplicate training data.
-While there is conflicting evidence of duplication hurting the performance~\citep{pythia, lee2022deduplicating}, there is no evidence of the benefits of duplication in the training data.
-Hence, for a more efficient training, we use de-duplication following~\citep{pythia}.
-Using these two sources, we create a combined dataset of 23.9 billion tokens (16.5 billion words).
-Details of curation steps can be found in Appendix~\ref{appendix:dataset_curation}.
+Using these two sources, we create a combined dataset of 23.9 billion tokens (16.5 billion words) with details in Appendix~\ref{appendix:dataset_curation}.